draeder/dht-keyvalue/README.md

 # dht-kv
-Store key-value pairs on mainline bittorrent DHT network, and retreive them by key lookup.
+Store key-value pairs on the mainline bittorrent DHT network, and retreive them by key lookup.

 This is a work in progress.
 This version is a minimal viable iteration of the project.